-SECTION 305.
+1 adopted rules on the same subject.
+Amendment of a rule is used when the agency proposes to 2 change the language of a previously adopted rule.
+Repeal of a rule is used when the agency 3 proposes to repeal a previously adopted or amended rule.
+4 SECTION 305.
 REGULATORY ANALYSIS.

-(a) An agency shall prepare a regulatory analysis for a rule proposed by the agency having an estimated economic impact of more than [\$].

-- (b) An agency is not required to prepare a regulatory analysis for a rule proposed by the agency having an estimated economic impact of less than [\$], unless, within [20] days after the notice of the proposed adoption of the rule is published, a written request for the analysis is filed in the office of the [publisher] by [the Governor], [a political subdivision], [an agency], [or] [a member of the Legislature].
-The [publisher] shall immediately forward a certified copy of a request for regulatory analysis to the agency proposing the rule.
-The agency shall then prepare a regulatory analysis of the proposed rule. - (c) A regulatory analysis must contain: - (1) a description of any persons or classes of persons that would be affected by the rule and the costs and benefits to that class of persons; - (2) an estimate of the probable impact, economic or otherwise, of the rule upon affected classes; - (3) a comparison of the probable costs and benefits of the rule to the probable costs and benefits of inaction; and - (4) a determination of whether there are less costly or less intrusive methods for achieving the purpose of the rule. - (d) An agency preparing a regulatory analysis under this section shall also prepare a concise summary of the regulatory analysis. - (e) An agency preparing a regulatory analysis under this section shall file the analysis with the [publisher] in the manner provided in Section 315 [and submit it to the [regulatory review agency] [department of finance and revenue] [other]].
+5 6 (a) An agency shall prepare a regulatory analysis for a rule proposed by the agency 7 [having an estimated economic impact of more than [\$].].
+8 [Add to (a)] (b) [An agency shall prepare a regulatory analysis for any rule proposed by 9 the agency having an estimated economic impact of less than [\$], if, within [20] days after 10 the notice of the proposed adoption of the rule is published, a written request for the analysis is 11 filed with the agency by [the Governor], [another agency], [or] [a member of the Legislature].
+12 The agency shall then prepare a regulatory analysis of the proposed rule].
+13 (b) [An agency shall prepare a negative declaration statement of no estimated economic 14 impact or no estimated fiscal impact for any rule proposed by the agency that has no economic or 15 fiscal impact from adoption of the rule.]
+16 (c) A regulatory analysis must contain: 17 (1) a description of any persons or classes of persons that would be affected by 18 the rule and the costs and benefits to that class of persons; 19 (2) an estimate of the probable impact, economic and otherwise, of the rule upon 20 affected classes; 21 (3) a comparison of the probable costs and benefits of the rule to the probable 22 costs and benefits of inaction; and 23 (4) a determination of whether there are less costly or less intrusive methods for achieving the purpose of the rule.
+24